 When not at Carroll, Kathleen enjoys the outdoors and spending time with family and friends.
 She enjoys attending events of any kind, especially sports events at Carroll.

 Director of Counseling Services

-Mike is in his eleventh year as Director of Counseling Services at Carroll College and loves it more each year.
+Mike is in his twelfth year as Director of Counseling Services at Carroll College and loves it more and more each year.
 After working with young adults for his entire career, he finds his current interactions with students to be his favorite.
 He enjoys working with students in helping them cope with difficult mental and emotional situations; and helping them transition from adolescents to young adults… from living at home to living independently… from an initial idea of who and what they want to be to a more focused, grounded knowledge of themselves.

 Mike's educational background includes an Engineering Degree from the U.S. Military Academy at West Point, a Master of Divinity Degree from Duke University, a Master of Sacred Theology from Yale University, and a Doctorate in Counseling Psychology from Argosy University in Sarasota.
 He is a Licensed Clinical Professional Counselor.

 Prior to coming to Carroll, Mike served as a United Methodist Pastor and a Navy Chaplain for 18 years.
 Though Mike hails from southern Montana (small geographic area known as South Carolina), he has lived in eleven different States and in the Republic of Panama.
 Mike served two years in Her Majesty's Royal Navy in England as an exchange officer with Great Britain.
 He taught at the undergraduate level prior to coming to Carroll and currently teaches an Alpha Seminar class.

 Victim Advocate/Health Educator